 Our Insurance Surveys are accepted by all Insurance Companies.
-Our rates are usually between $10 and $12/ft, depending on the type of vessel.
+Our usual rate is $14/ft for vessels between 30ft - 55ft.
 Please contact us for further info and a quote.

 If possible, Insurance Surveys should be scheduled while the vessel is still in service.
 During the Caribbean Hurricane Season (June - November), requests for surveys on yachts in dry storage might be declined.
 This is due to extreme temperatures experienced from mid July to mid October.
 Yachts filled with stowed gear and disconnected power supplies, make it difficult for the surveyor to get the job done.
 We can survey the vessel below the waterline, in the boatyard, at any time.
 We can complete the in the water part of the Insurance Survey either at the beginning or at the end of the sailing season prior to haulout.